mrz1836/go-cachestore/README.md

 If you want to manually make releases, please install GoReleaser:

-[goreleaser](https://github.com/goreleaser/goreleaser) for easy binary or library deployment to Github and can be installed:
+[goreleaser](https://github.com/goreleaser/goreleaser) for easy binary or library deployment to GitHub and can be installed:
 - **using make:** `make install-releaser`
 - **using brew:** `brew install goreleaser`